-- 3.1 Abuse of authority: An arbitrary or capricious exercise of power that (1) adversely affects the employment rights of another; or (2) results in personal gain to the person exercising the authority or to another person or to the non-UVU entity they represent. - 3.2 Adverse action: To discharge, threaten, or discriminate against an employee in a manner that affects the employee's employment, including compensation, terms, conditions, location, rights, immunities, promotions, or privileges. - 3.3 Communication: A verbal, written, broadcast, or other communicated report. - 3.4 Complainant: For the purposes of this policy, an employee who alleges that they have experienced adverse action in violation of this policy.
+3.1 Abuse of authority: An arbitrary or capricious exercise of power that (1) adversely affects the employment rights of another; or (2) results in personal gain to the person exercising the authority or to another person or to the non-UVU entity they represent.

+3.2 Communication: A verbal, written, broadcast, or other communicated report.

+3.3 Complainant: For the purposes of this policy, an employee who alleges that they have experienced retaliatory action in violation of this policy.

+3.4 Employee: For the purposes of this policy, a person who performs a service for wages or other remuneration under a contract of hire, written or oral, express or implied, for the University.

+3.5 Failure to promote: To fail to promote the employee if the employee would have otherwise been promoted.

+3.6 Good faith: An employee acts with (a) subjective good faith; and (b) the objective good faith of a reasonable employee based on an honest belief and purpose and without fraudulent or deceptive intent.

-- 3.5 Employee: For the purposes of this policy, a person who performs a service for wages or other remuneration under a contract of hire, written or oral, express or implied, for the University. - 3.6 Failure to promote: To fail to promote the employee if the employee would have otherwise been promoted. - 3.7 Good faith: An honest belief and purpose; absence of fraudulent or deceptive intent. - 3.8 Gross mismanagement: Action or failure to act by a person, with respect to a person's responsibility, that causes significant harm or risk of harm to the mission of the public entity or public body that employs, or is managed or controlled by, the person. - 3.9 Respondent: For the purposes of this policy, an individual against whom an alleged complaint of adverse action in violation of this policy has been made. - 3.10 Retaliation: For the purposes of this policy, an adverse action taken against an employee because the employee engaged, or is expected to engage, in an activity protected by the Utah Protection of Public Employees Act and this policy. - 3.11 Substantial evidence: Substantial evidence is relevant evidence that a reasonable person might accept as adequate to support a conclusion.
-Substantial evidence is less than a preponderance of evidence (i.e., not necessarily "more likely than not"). - 3.12 Unethical conduct: Conduct that violates a provision of Utah Code 67-16 Utah Public Officers' and Employees' Ethics Act.
+3.7 Gross mismanagement: Action or failure to act by a person, with respect to a person's responsibility, that causes significant harm or risk of harm to the mission of the public entity or public body that employs, or is managed or controlled by, the person.

+3.8 Respondent: For the purposes of this policy, an individual against whom an alleged complaint of retaliatory action in violation of this policy has been made.

+3.9 Retaliatory action: To do any of the following to an employee in violation of Utah Code 67-21 Utah Protection of Public Employees Act:

+3.9.1 Dismiss the employee;

+3.9.2 Reduce the employee's compensation;

+3.9.3 Fail to increase the employee's compensation by an amount that the employee is otherwise entitled to or was promised;

+3.9.4 Fail to promote the employee if the employee would have otherwise been promoted; or

+3.9.5 Threaten to take an action described in section 3.9.1-3.9.4.

+3.10 Substantial evidence: Substantial evidence is relevant evidence that a reasonable person might accept as adequate to support a conclusion.
+Substantial evidence is less than a preponderance of evidence (i.e., not necessarily "more likely than not").

+3.11 Unethical conduct: Conduct that violates a provision of Utah Code 67-16 Utah Public Officers' and Employees' Ethics Act.